13 Dividend Aristocrats You Can Buy at a Discount

-Stock valuations are in the clouds, but several Dividend Aristocrats can be had at cheaper prices than their blue-chip peers.
+Stock valuations are in the clouds, but several Dividend Aristocrats can be had at cheaper-than-usual prices right now.

 A flood of dividend cuts and suspensions last year drove home the importance (and difficulty) of finding reliable dividend payers.
 Fortunately, investors can look to the Dividend Aristocrats for dependable income – and better still, they can get some of these elite income plays on the cheap.

-That latter point is especially attractive given just how lofty stock prices have become.
+That latter point is especially attractive given just how lofty stock prices have become in 2021.

-The S&P 500, for instance, currently trades at a rich price-to-earnings ratio of 37 – one of its highest P/Es ever.
+The S&P 500, for instance, currently trades at a rich price-to-earnings ratio of 34.5 – one of its highest P/Es ever.
 That's not the only evidence that the index is frothy.
-According to Multpl.com data going back to 2001, the S&P 500 also is trading at its highest price-to-sales (P/S) ratio and second-highest price-to-book (P/S) ratio in three decades.
-And the index's Shiller P/E, or cyclically adjusted P/E ratio (CAPE) – based on average inflation adjusted earnings over the past decade – is at its second-highest level on record.
+According to Multpl.com data, the S&P 500 also is trading at its highest price-to-sales (P/S) ratio and second-highest price-to-book (P/B) ratio since 2000.
+And the index's Shiller P/E, or cyclically adjusted P/E ratio (CAPE) – based on average inflation adjusted earnings over the past decade – is at its highest level in the last two decades.

 For the uninitiated: The Dividend Aristocrats are a group of 65 S&P 500 dividend stocks that have increased their cash distributions for at least 25 years in a row.
 These companies have proven their strength and resiliency by hiking dividends through good times and bad, including during the COVID-19 pandemic and the Great Recession.